-To fulfill its mission, SHA employs twenty full-time employees to carry out its daily activities.
+To fulfill its mission, SHA employs twenty-seven full-time employees to carry out its daily activities.
 In addition to the Office of the Chief Executive Officer, there are four major organizational areas: Finance, Housing Choice Voucher Program, Operations, and Development.

-The Housing Choice Voucher Program department employs two Housing Choice Voucher Specialists, an Admissions Specialist and one Program Manager.
-One HCV Specialist obtained the Low-Income Housing Tax Credit Certification and HCV Specialist certification.
-The HCV Program Manager obtained her certification in Low-Income Housing Tax Credit, HCV Specialist, and RAD PBV Specialist.
+The Housing Choice Voucher Program department employs three Housing Choice Voucher Specialists, an Admissions Specialist and one Program Manager.
+The HCV Manager and two HCV Specialists obtained the HCV Specialist, and RAD PBV Specialist certifications.
 In addition, the department contracts with a third-party to complete the Housing Quality Standards inspections.

 Housing Operations has the responsibility for ensuring that rules, standards, and policies are established for governing maintenance and management of housing owned, assisted, and operated by SHA.
-Our Property Management staff includes two property managers and three assistant property managers, lead by the Director of Operations.
-One property manager has previous tax credit experience and obtained the Low-Income Housing Tax Credit Certification in 2020.
+Our Property Management staff includes three property managers and three assistant property managers, led by the Director of Operations.
+One property manager has previous tax credit experience and obtained the Low-Income Housing Tax Credit Certification.

 To achieve its goals and objectives, SHA has transitioned to project-based management, by employing skilled and semi-skilled maintenance technicians who perform a variety of trades to ensure quality service to SHA residents.
-Maintenance consists of six technicians and one pest control technician, who is a certified Pest Control Applicator certified by the North Carolina Department of Agriculture and Consumer Services.
+Maintenance consists of a maintenance lead, six technicians, two lawncare technicians, and one pest control technician, who is a certified Pest Control Applicator certified by the North Carolina Department of Agriculture and Consumer Services.

-All maintenance staff and vacancy prep contractors will continue to receive asbestos refresher, asbestos certification, and lead-based paint certifications as necessary.
+All maintenance staff will continue to receive asbestos refresher, asbestos certification, and lead-based paint certifications as necessary.
+All maintenance staff will receive the new HUD National Standards for the Physical Inspection of Real Estate (NSPIRE) training.